FrankDraws/frankdraws.github.io/README.md

 # frankdraws.github.io
 Welcome to my website.
 It's currently under construction as of Tue 6/1/21.

+You can view the live site at [FrankJuval.com](https://www.frankjuval.com).

 ## Usage
 This site is to simply showcase some of the work I've done over the past several years.
 Currently, all the work displayed is from my time at Universal.
 Eventually I will add other projects.